Laser Safety Policy and Code of Practice

-The College will ensure compliance with the statutory requirements contained within the Control of Artificial Optical Regulation at Work Regulations 2010 and that best practice in the safe use of laser products is followed.
+The College will ensure compliance with the statutory requirements contained within the Control of Artificial Optical Radiation at Work Regulations 2010 and that best practice in the safe use of laser products is followed.
 (BS60825-14: 2004)

 No Class 3B and 4 laser may be operated within the College without first being registered and the risks associated with is use being assessed and documented by a competent person.
 Lasers will only be operated by registered, trained and competent personnel.
 Wherever possible, Class 3B and 4 lasers will be operated within engineered enclosures which physically exclude personnel during their use.
 Where this is not practicable, appropriate procedural controls and personal protective equipment will be employed to ensure the safety of personnel.

 Within the College, this policy is implemented by way of a laser safety management system, which includes both College and Faculty codes of practice.
 These management systems provide practical information on how to ensure that laser safety risks are properly assessed, that suitable action is taken to reduce risks and implement safe systems of work, and that adequate safety information is provided to all laser users.

 Heads of Departments/Divisions are responsible for their Department’s compliance with statutory and College requirements and will ensure that:

 - No Class 3B or Class 4 lasers are used in undesignated areas, or for any College activity without their prior registration or by unregistered workers.

 - Class 3B and 4 lasers are enclosed wherever possible.

 - In all circumstances the lowest class of laser is used.

 - Risk assessments and protocols are approved prior to the commencement of work with Class 3B or 4 lasers.

 - Safe systems of work are in place and implemented.